atom-dispencer/iAtomSys/VM/README.md

   - See [note to self](https://learn.microsoft.com/en-gb/windows/console/console-virtual-terminal-sequences)
   - Users must press <enter> twice to run commands
   - Application does not return to the previous buffer correctly on exiting
+- MinGW
+  - Exiting the application does not restore the previous buffer correctly, clearing previous commands but leaving the Spring logo and exit message
 - Debug symbol parsing/loading is experimental
 - The user cannot change the port that the VM runs on